fadeoutsoftware/it-water/hmc-runner/Notes.md

 docker run -itd -v ~/it-water/case_study_hmc:/app/mnt_in -v ~/it-water/case_study_hmc_out:/app/mnt_out hmc-runner

-TODO :
-- Check if reloading image from tar it works in the environment where the image was produced -> yes it does
-- Try to reboot the machine after docker installation -> not solved
-- Try to align the docker version between the machines -> TODO

 ### Testing singularity
 Convert tar image to singularity:
 ```singularity build --sandbox  docker-archive://hmc-runner.tar```